 Refer to your syllabus for the class; instructors usually include contact information and office hours on their syllabi.

 It depends on when you drop it.
 If you want to drop a class before the end of late registration, you can do so online by logging on to Banner Self-Service.
 After late registration ends, you must see your advisor and get a course withdrawal or drop form.
 This form will be completed by your advisor and then you must submit it to the Registrar’s Office.
 Failure to submit your form to the Registrar’s office can result in an F in the class.
 Withdrawal from a class appears as a W on your transcript but does not impact your GPA.

-The first thing is to speak with your Instructor. (see Steps to talking with Faculty).
-You can also visit any of the following areas for tutorial or writing assistance: Learning Center located in Kirkman Hall, Room 129; Write to Excellence Center located in Drew Hall, Room 234; or The Lit Lab located in Kaufman Hall, Room 329.
+The first thing is to speak with your instructor.
+Instructors should have a contact email address, their office hours and office location in their syllabus.
+Additionally, you can also visit the McNeese Write to Excellence Center or the Academic Computing and Learning Center.
 You can contact these departments for more information on the services offered.
 These services are free to all students so please use the resources available.
 The important thing is to seek help as soon as possible.

 A student is usually placed on academic probation when their cumulative GPA drops below a 2.0.
 A student will remain on probation (as long as each semester they earn a semester GPA of 2.0 so a C average) until their cumulative GPA is a 2.0 or higher.
 If a student is on academic probation and fails to earn a semester GPA of 2.0, they will be suspended and have to sit out one academic semester.